openmediavault/openmediavault-docs/prerequisites.rst

 virtualization it will degrade the performance access in various ways.
 Installation in LXC or any other container based solution is not supported.

-Whatever the situation, the |omv| assumes that target operating system does not have any previous installation of any of the programs used by |omv| dependencies:
+Whatever the situation, |omv| assumes that target operating system does not have any previous installation of any of the programs used by |omv| dependencies:

 =============  ==============  =================  ==========================================